-poors," Monthly Review Press, 2002).
+A concrete example of the SSRC's moderation is to be found in one of its press releases in October, 1976.
+In this statement the SSRC leadership condemned anonymous leaflefts which had been circulated in Soweto and which incited people to violence.
+Small the poors," Monthly Review Press, 2002).
 Whilst the former National Union of Mineworkers and ANC general secretary, Cyril Ramaphosa, now owns some of the gold mines he used to organise workers in, the number of blacks living below the poverty line has risen from 50% to 62%, whilst 29% of all coloureds, 11% of all Asians and 4% of all whites also currently live below the poverty line, a dramatic increase during the "decade of democracy."
 Many black people have commented on how life under the old apartheid regime was in some ways better in that there was more job security and there were state subsidies in services, which have been eroded by the neo-liberal GEAR (Growth, Employment And Redistribution) economic policy of the ANC.
-Neo-liberalism has meant stupendous wealth for some 300 black dynasties-in-themaking, the 5% of the Johannesburg Stock Exchange that represents "black empowerment."
-Whilst an estimated 10 million South Africans have had their electricity cut off and another 10 million their water cut off, mine owner Brigitte Radebe, wife of ANC minister and SA Communist Party leader Jeff Radebe, has become the richest black woman in Africa.
-The bosses' share of profit

-A concrete example of the SSRC's moderation is to be found in one of its press releases in October, 1976.
-In this statement the SSRC leadership condemned anonymous leaflefts which had been circulated in Soweto and which incited people to violence.
-Small wonder that as a result senior police officers in Johannesburg as much as thanked the SSRC for its collaboration, when the police issued a press statement immediately afterwards, in which they said that they felt that the township would be peaceful and lawabiding because the SSRC had repudiated the leaflets.
+Neo-liberalism has meant stupendous wealth for some repression of written "free" speech in the current epoch.
+On the other hand, we can't imagine there are many other journalists in the world who give positive references to class violence in their own country as Desai does, but then maybe the generally violent atmosphere of daily life in SA makes such references kind of acceptable.
+At the same time we get the feeling - though we may be wrong - that the guy is pretty much a populist, i.e. someone whose primary concern is to be popular.
 For example, he offers no insights into how these movements could develop further, and when talking of the Indian community gives positive reference to Gandhi, not someone renowned for his advocacy of anti-ruling class violence.
-(Gandhi used his reputation and leadership role to often disarm social movements in India when they threatened to get out of hand; he opposed strikes in the super-exploitative textile industies, even going so far as to threaten suicide if workers went on strike; and he even refused to support a mutiny of a section of the Hindu Royal Garwhali regiment - who were brutally punished for the mutiny - when it refused an order to machine gun unarmed rioting muslims, saying he wouldn't want soldiers in an independent India to refuse his orders to shoot if that became necessary!!!!)
+(Gandhi used his reputation and leadership role to often disarm social movements in India when they threatened to get out of hand; he opposed strikes in the super-exploitative textile industies, even going so far as to threaten suicide if workers went on strike; and he even refused to support a mutiny of a section of the Hindu Royal Garwhali regiment - who were brutally punished for the mutiny - when it refused an order to machine gun unarmed rioting muslims, saying he wouldn't want soldiers in an independent India to refuse his orders to shoot if that became necessary!!!!!)
 (Le Monde, 20th Feb.
 1932).
 What's more, Desai expresses the idea, which may very well be also a general idea amongst the population as a whole, that the ANC sold out, that they were ok until they got to power and adopted neo-liberal policies, as if their programme and structure ever expressed anything other than a political ambition to develop capitalism, albeit originally in a State capitalist form.
 However, the South African State, like States the world over, is very repressive.
 It's possible that Desai could be picked on by State forces, though it's unlikely that he'd end up "falling" out of a police station window.
 More likely is that he would be framed for something - like Mzwakhe Mbuli, who was arrested in late 1997 and found guilty in early 1999 of bank robbery, and now languishes in a Maximum Security Prison for a crime he certainly didn't commit, but for which he was framed probably because of his continued criticism of the ANC and of Buthelezis' Inkatha Freedom Party.